aburtson/minimal-project-structure/README.md

 # Minimal project structure

-## This is a starter using SCSS and jQuery
+This is a blank starter structure using SCSS and jQuery.

 To start a project: